Vandana Shah – Lawyer, Social Entrepreneur

 A Walk on the Fire- The Journey-

 With a meagre amount of Rs.
 750, the daughter-in-law of a respected family was out on the streets at an odd hour of 2 AM one night.
-Left with nothing but tears in her eyes, it was a moment where she was perplexed at the cruelty she faced in her new found family of in-laws.
-With dreams in her eyes, like the starts, distant but bright, she promised herself one thing, “I must amount to something in life.
+Left with nothing but tears in her eyes, it was a moment where she was perplexed at the cruelty she faced in her newfound family of in-laws.
+With dreams in her eyes, like the stars, distant but bright, she promised herself one thing, “I must amount to something in life.
 No one will ever trample upon me again because I will be a ‘somebody’.”

-It took Vandana 10 long years to get her a divorce, but her determination and perseverance kept her going through all the odds and tough parts.
+It took Vandana Shah 10 long years to get her a divorce, but her determination and perseverance kept her going through all the odds and tough parts.
 What also helped her was an untaught lesson from her father, who was a fighter pilot in the Indian Air Force that risk is an inherent and unavoidable part of life, and you will only get stronger with every risk you face.

-Being a divorce lawyer, she says that as the times have changed, divorce too has become a common occurrence in the economically evolved families.
+Being a divorce lawyer, she says that as the times have changed, divorce too has become a common occurrence in economically evolved families.

 “People are not willing to put up with all the unhappiness and sorrow that bad marriages entail.
 They are learning to look beyond the concept of being chained down for “seven lifetimes” to a spouse who you can’t even stand for seven seconds.”